Ibrahim Babangida: Post presidency

-From his hilltop residence in Minna, Babangida has cultivated a patronage system which cuts across the entire country.
+From his hilltop residence in Minna, Babangida cultivated a patronage system which cut across the entire country.
 In 1998, Babangida was instrumental in the transition to democracy.
 Babangida is one of the founders of the Peoples Democratic Party alongside other prominent military generals such as Aliyu Mohammed Gusau.
 They were said to have supported General Olusegun Obasanjo in the 1999 Nigerian presidential election in order to springboard themselves back to power.

 In August 2006, Babangida announced that he would run in the 2007 Nigerian presidential election.
 He said he was doing so "under the banner of the Nigerian people" and accused the country's political elite of fuelling Nigeria's current ethnic and religious violence.
 On 8 November 2006, General Babangida picked up a nomination form from the Peoples Democratic Party headquarters in Abuja.
 This effectively put to rest any speculation about his ambitions to run for the Presidency.
 His form was personally issued to him by the PDP chairman, Ahmadu Ali.
 This action immediately drew extreme reactions of support or opposition from the southwest.
 In December, just before the presidential primaries, it was widely reported in Nigerian newspapers that Babangida had withdrawn his candidacy.
 In a letter excerpted in the media, IBB is quoted as citing the "moral dilemma" of running against Umaru Yar'Adua, the younger brother of the late General Shehu Yar'Adua, as well as against General Aliyu Mohammed Gusau, given IBB's close relationship with the latter two.
 It is widely believed that his chances of winning were slim.

 In September 2010, Babangida officially declared his intention to run for the presidency in the 2011 presidential election in Abuja, Nigeria.
 Babangida was later urged by his military inner circle to withdraw his candidacy after the October 2010 Abuja bombing.
 President Goodluck Jonathan later emerged as the PDP presidential candidate and throughout his presidency sought counsel from Babangida and his military inner circle.

 In 2015, following the election of his long-time rival General Muhammadu Buhari as president, Babangida maintained a low profile.
 In 2017, Babangida had corrective surgery.
 He is considered a foremost elder statesman, and has called for a generational shift in leadership to allow for a new crop of leaders to replace the 1966 military class.

-Speaking during the release of his biography on February 20, 2025, Babangida finally expressed regret for cancelling the 1993 elections, declaring that the elections had been free and fair, and that MKO Abiola indeed won.
+Speaking during the release of his biography on 20 February 2025, Babangida finally expressed regret for cancelling the 1993 elections, declaring that the elections had been free and fair, and that MKO Abiola indeed won.

-"Undoubtedly credible, free and fair elections were held on 12 June 1993....However, the tragic irony of history remains that the administration that devised a near-perfect electoral system and conducted those near-perfect elections could not complete the process. ...That accident of history is most regrettable.
+"Undoubtedly credible, free and fair elections were held on 12 June 1993. ...
+However, the tragic irony of history remains that the administration that devised a near-perfect electoral system and conducted those near-perfect elections could not complete the process. ...
+That accident of history is most regrettable.
 The nation is entitled to expect my expression of regret."